wine (+ cider)

-Robin Shreeves is a drinks journalist and lifestyle features writer.
-Her wine writing has appeared in dozens of print and online publications, including Wine Enthusiast, VinePair, Full Pour, Vintner Project, Philadelphia Magazine's FooBooz, Courier Post, Spirited magazine, Edible Philly, Edible Jersey, USA Today, and Drink Philly.
+I'm a drinks journalist and lifestyle features writer.
+My wine writing has appeared in dozens of print and online publications, including Wine Enthusiast, VinePair, Full Pour, Vintner Project, Philadelphia Magazine's FooBooz, Courier Post, Spirited magazine, Edible Philly, Edible Jersey, USA Today, and Drink Philly.
+My Substack, Drink Local, focuses on East Coast wine and other libations.

-At the highly rated Philadelphia Wine School, Robin earned her Level 3 wine certification and Advanced Wine Speaker certification in conjunction with the National Wine School.
-Her former New Jersey/East Coast-focused “On the Wine Trail” column for the Courier Post newspaper won a New Jersey Press Association award for feature/entertainment column.
+At the highly rated Philadelphia Wine School, I earned my Level 3 wine certification and Advanced Wine Speaker certification in conjunction with the National Wine School.
+My former New Jersey/East Coast-focused “On the Wine Trail” column for the Courier Post newspaper won a New Jersey Press Association award for feature/entertainment column.

-Robin is also co-founder of Thinking Outside the Bottle, which offers content writing for drinks organizations and brands.
-She lives in South Jersey, just across the bridge from Philadelphia, with her family.
+I'm also a co-founder of Thinking Outside the Bottle, which offers content writing for drinks organizations and brands.
+I'm based in South Jersey, just across the bridge from Philadelphia.

 We checked back with four wineries from those we spoke with last fall, each from a different region, to see if their initial analysis of the 2024 vintage was accurate, and what, if anything, was different than anticipated.